Home / Calculators / Refinance Calculator

 The old rule of thumb was to wait for a full 1% drop, but that is too simplistic.
 What matters is your break-even point relative to how long you plan to stay.
 A 0.5% drop with low closing costs and a long time horizon can absolutely make sense.
 Use this calculator with your actual numbers rather than relying on a rule of thumb.

 It does if you choose a new 30-year term.
 That can lower your monthly payment significantly but means paying interest for longer.
-If you have 20 years left and refinance into another 30, you are adding 10 years.
+If you have 20 years left on your current mortgage and refinance into another 30, you are adding a decade of interest payments.
 A 15 or 20-year term can give you a lower rate while preserving or accelerating your payoff timeline.
 Use the term selector to compare.

 A cash-out refi replaces your current mortgage with a larger one and you receive the difference in cash.
 It can be a smart way to fund home improvements or consolidate high-interest debt at mortgage rates.
 It makes the most sense when home equity is strong, the rate you can get is meaningfully lower than alternatives, and the payment increase is manageable.
 Use the cash-out toggle to see the impact on your numbers.